-This privacy notice provides you with details of how we collect and process your personal data that is shared with us, including through our websites https://jasperwalshe.com, https://tripstank.com as its subdomains.
+This privacy notice provides you with details of how we collect and process your personal data that is shared with us, including through our websites https://jasperwalshe.com, https://tripstank.com and its subdomains.

 By providing us with your data, you warrant to us that you are over 16 years of age.